uNetworking/uWebSockets/uWebSockets/README.md

 ```javascript
 var io = require('socket.io')(80, { wsEngine: 'uws' });
 ```
-This option has not yet been released.
-An alternative way of enabling `uws` in current versions of Socket.IO is:
+This option has not yet been released, one alternative way of enabling `uws` in current versions of Socket.IO is:
 ```javascript
 var io = require('socket.io')(80);
 io.engine.ws = new (require('uws').Server)({